Who is liable to pay

 Who is liable and how is it calculated?

-Liability to pay Council Tax is calculated on a daily basis and the person liable is determined by a hierarchy.
-Liability to pay Council Tax is calculated daily and is based on the following:
+Liability to pay Council Tax is calculated on a daily basis and is based on the following:

-- Which valuation band is shown in the Billing Authority's valuation list as applicable to any chargeable dwelling
+- Which valuation band is shown in the valuation list as applicable to any chargeable dwelling

 - Whether any amount of Council Tax is subject to a discount or exemption

 There is a 'hierarchy' of who is liable to pay Council Tax.
 Read down the list below and, as soon as you reach a description that fits someone in your household, they are the person who should pay Council Tax on the property :